International Cricket Captain: International Cricket Champion 2006

+International Cricket Captain 2008

-International Cricket Captain 2008International Cricket Captain 2008 featured on its United Kingdom cover, England's Monty Panesar.
+International Cricket Captain 2008 featured on its United Kingdom cover, England's Monty Panesar.
 It contained all contemporary cricket players from first class cricket, Test cricket, List-A and One Day International teams, and can be played in a career mode indefinitely, with repeating domestic and international fixtures generated for each year, along with youth players continually added and other players retiring to enable an open-ended career as coach of a national or domestic side.

+International Cricket Captain 2009

-International Cricket Captain 2009International Cricket Captain 2009 is the 12th game in the series so far.
+International Cricket Captain 2009 is the 12th game in the series so far.
 It contains all current cricket players from first class cricket, Test cricket, List-A and One Day International teams, and can be played in a career mode indefinitely, with repeating domestic and international fixtures generated for each year, along with youth players continually added and other players retiring to enable an open-ended career as coach of a national or domestic side.
 There have been many improvements in the game from the previous instalment International Cricket Captain 2008.
 It was first released on 2 July as a download only from the Childish Things website, and the box version was released on 17 July 2009.